Sponsoring Non-Degree Students

 Step 5 +

-Assist the student with the Center for Global Services' check-in process if necessary and ensure that program objectives are being followed.
+Assist the student with Rutgers Global–International Student and Scholar Services' check-in process if necessary and ensure that program objectives are being followed.
 Please note that the student may only arrive within 30 days of the start of your program.